djplaner/blog/docs/research/reflection-evaluation-and-collaboration-in-teaching/react-foundations/index.md

 - **Peer review**
     Provided by REACT's use of a mentor and also its two-stage peer review process.

-REACT's 7-step writing process](process.htm) also resonates strongly with the scholarship of teaching model developed by Trigwell, Martin, Benjamin and Prosser ([2000)
+REACT's 7-step [writing process](process.htm) also resonates strongly with the scholarship of teaching model developed by Trigwell, Martin, Benjamin and Prosser (2000)

 1. being informed about learning and teaching generally and in the teachers' own discipline;